-In order to protect their crops these people smoke them out of their burrows and hunt them with dogs.
+To protect their crops, these people smoke them out of their burrows and hunt them with dogs.

-They carry food back to their burrows to build up safety stock of food.
+They carry food back to their burrows to build up a safety stock of food.

-They also collect bones, which they nibble on to obtain calcium.
+They also collect bones, which they nibble on to obtain calcium and phosphorus.

 They are most common in rocky crevices and caves where they seek safety but they can adapt to most habitats.